maverickk-ux/FaceAuthentication/README.md

 - Opens webcam feed
 - Detects and tracks people in real-time
 - Recognizes faces and displays permanent ID with name
+- Analyzes and displays:
+  - Person name (if recognized)
+  - Permanent ID
-- Analyzes and displays current emotion with confidence score
+  - Emotion label with confidence score
 - Press `q` to exit

 **Sample Output:**